We’ve all seen bad marriages. Different goals, different approaches to life, different opinions on what constitutes a decent hamburger. (Is it too...

 What is Customer Engagement?

-Contrary to popular opinion, customer engagement is not just a way to measure how connected customers are with your brand.
-Instead, customer engagement is an umbrella term for the different processes used to create, build, and maintain customer relationships.
+Contrary to popular opinion, customer engagement is more than just a way to measure customers’ connection with your brand.
+Instead, it is an umbrella term for the different processes used to create, build, and maintain customer relationships.

 A business that increases customer engagement focuses on creating value from a great product or service, offering excellent after-sales support, and devising effective communications that solidify the consumer’s experience.